riffnshred/nhl-led-scoreboard/README.md

 ## Description
 This is a Python software made to display NHL live scores, stats, and more of your favorite teams, on a Raspberry Pi driven RGB LED matrix.
 An LED matrix panel (also called a Dot led matrix or dot matrix) is a panel of LEDs used to build huge displays as you see in arenas, malls, time square, etc...

+## Disclaimer
+This project relies on an undocumented NHL API which is also what nhl.com use.
+The data is not always accurate and might have delays and errors that's out of our control.

 ## Tutorials from other source
 >"I followed instructions from somewhere else and I'm having issues"